List of winners of J3 League and predecessors: J3 League (2014–present)

-‡ Not promoted to J2 due to a loss in the play-off series.
+‡ Not promoted to J2 due to a loss in the Promotion/Relegation series.

+For play-off winners, the number in parentheses indicates their position after the end of the season.

 Total wins

-Clubs in bold compete in J3 as of 2023 season.
+Clubs in bold compete in J3 as of 2025 season.
 Clubs in italic no longer exist.Years in italic indicate seasons of amateur football (former and new Japan Football League).